 Click on staff members name or photo to contact by email

-Josie Leavitt is thrilled to be on the Board of the Pride Center and to give back to the LGBTQ community.
-Josie has co-owned the Flying Pig Bookstore in Shelburne for nineteen years.
+Josie Leavitt is thrilled to be Development Director of the Pride Center and to give back to the LGBTQ community.
+Josie owned the Flying Pig Bookstore in Shelburne for twenty years before working at the Pride Center.
 Performing and teaching and stand up have long been passions for her.
-She has been named Best Comic in Vermont by Seven Days three times and has won a Moth Storytelling Slam.
-Currently, she is teaching humor writing and comedy at Champlain College and CCV.
-She also blogs for the Publishers Weekly column Shelftalker.
+She has been named Best Comic in Vermont by Seven Days four times and has won a Moth Storytelling Slam.
+She has taught humor writing and comedy at Champlain College and CCV.
 When she's not working, performing or writing she can be found at the dog park with her spirited dog, Allie, who often comes to the Center for meetings.

 MIKE BENSEL, Health and Wellness Director

 Mike Bensel is Health and Wellness Program Director at Pride Center of Vermont.
 He has been an HIV/AIDS educator, tester, advocate, and has a strong queer programming background working with Outright Vermont, SafeSpace and serving on the founding board of Pride Center of Vermont.
 Having a rich history with the center allows Mike to have a strong connection to the mission and values of the organization.
 As a queer man committed to social change, he is closely connected to the importance of HIV/AIDS prevention and education within our LGBTQ communities.
 Because of the Pride Center’s collaborative culture and commitment to social justice, it has been a longtime personal objective to work toward shared success with such a dedicated team.
 Mike is a Tobacco Cessation Counselor